 - Avoid (large) gatherings in public.
 Right now, we are advised to practise social distancing and keep about 1.5 meters apart from one another.

-- Dutch people are not allowed to travel abroad unless it’s really needed.
+- Dutch people are not allowed to work outside the house unless it’s really needed.

 - When using busses or trams, it’s no longer allowed to buy a ticket from the driver or to talk to the driver.
 So make sure you have an OV Chip Card if you need to travel on Dutch public transport.